"Who's got the sweetest disposition?

 - Funny Animal: Maybe he's only a duck, but he's human.

 - Furry Confusion: Hilariously brought up in Fantasia 2000, where Donald notices a couple of non-anthropomorphized ducks passing by and realizes that evolution may have done him special favors.
 His face says it all.

 - Getting Crap Past the Radar: In the Walt Disney Treasures, Leonard Maltin warns audiences about the shorts that may have non-PC content by modern standards.
 In "Timber", Don is forced to work for the food he intended to steal, and equates his situation as being stuck in a concentration camp...
 Yet this cartoon is spared from Maltin's introduction.
 The cartoon came out in January 1941, before the term "concentration camp" came to be associated with the Holocaust, so the reference was not as tasteless as it sounds today.

-- Glass Cannon: Literally part of Donald's character in many of the Classic Disney Shorts - he enjoys imposing on others, but when met with adversity he goes down fast.
+- Glass Cannon: Literally part of Donald's character in many of the Classic Disney Shorts - he enjoys imposing on others as The Berserker would, but when met with adversity he goes down fast.
 In other words, he can dish it out, but can't take it.

 - Go-Karting with Bowser: Attention, people!
 Donald Fauntleroy Duck is suspected of ditching Disney's good-natured Halloween party so he could spend All Hallows' Eve chillin' out with villains, donning a wise disguise!
 Here's undeniable evidence!